-8.5.18 Amenity Green Spaces are informal greenspaces in and around housing areas.
-Ideally they should be around 1,000 sq.m. and incorporate informal provision for children and young people (eg spaces for a "kickabout", quiet places to meet with informal seating and natural play features such as boulders, logs and hollows)
+8.5.12 The Parish Council supports the creation of amenity green spaces that comprise informal provision for children and young people (eg spaces for a "kickabout", quiet places to meet with informal seating and natural play features such as boulders, logs and hollows).
+Maps 9 and 10 identify existing amenity green spaces that make a positive contribution to the area.
+The Parish Council supports the preservation and enhancement of these spaces.

-Map 12.
+Map 10.
 Lt.
 Haywood Amenity Green Spaces.

-8.5.19 Planning authorities are required by the NPPF to plan positively for creation, protection, enhancement and management of networks of biodiversity and green infrastructure.
-Policies CE3 to CE6 aim to meet this requirement and the needs of the Parish as articulated by residents.
+8.5.13 Planning authorities are required by the NPPF to plan positively for creation, protection, enhancement and management of networks of biodiversity and green infrastructure.
+Policies CE2 and CE3 aim to meet this requirement and the needs of the Parish as articulated by residents.

-8.5.20 Areas such as the the land adjacent to Abbeyfields in Gt.
+8.5.14 Areas such as the the land adjacent to Abbeyfields in Gt.
 Haywood or the lower section of St. Marys Road in Lt.
 Haywood provide a pleasant open aspect to their areas and allow a measure of recreation.
 Development proposals will be expected to complement these areas in their designs.